Saybrone/StudySphere/README.md

 The initial goal is to create a modern, light, scalable platform for student collaboration and study material organization.

-# Problem & Objective <a class="anchor" id="Problem-Objective"></a>
+# How It Works/Tech Stack <a class="anchor" id="Tech"></a>

 # Backend <a class="anchor" id="Backend"></a>

-The backend is designed to be fast, secure, and scalable, using by FastAPI.
+The backend is designed to be fast, secure, and scalable, using FastAPI.

 ## FastAPI <a class="anchor" id="FastAPI"></a>